 To begin your analysis properly, you need to map the customer journey.

-As part of the customer journey mapping process, you should also be able to identify why customers become loyal customers and why they move to be brand ambassadors or advocates.
+As part of the customer journey mapping process, you should also identify why customers become loyal and why they move on to become brand ambassadors or advocates.

-A comprehensive customer journey map can help you identify which touchpoints matter the most to your customers and which see the highest numbers of customers using them.
+A comprehensive customer journey map can help you identify which touchpoints matter most to your customers and which receive the highest customer volume.

 4. Segment your touchpoints

 Of course, people interact with your business for different reasons.
-By segmenting your touchpoints, you can better understand their effectiveness and make adjustments where and when needed.
+By segmenting your touchpoints, you can better understand their effectiveness and adjust as needed.

 It can also help you understand how different channels work for those segments.
 Your most-used touchpoints will likely be for the following areas of your business.